-Pursuant to the Agreement, 92 Energy will acquire a 100% interest in the Clover, Gemini, and Tower uranium properties in consideration for the issuance of common shares equivalent to 16.25% of the issued capital of 92 Energy following the IPO.
-The shares will be issued at a price of A\$0.20.
-Additional consideration to IsoEnergy includes milestone cash payments of A\$100,000 within 60 days of 92 Energy's IPO, and an additional A\$100,000 within 6 months of that date.
+On April 14, 2021 IsoEnergy closed a transaction based on a Heads of Agreement (the "Agreement") with 92 Energy Pty.
+Ltd. ("92 Energy") for 92 Energy to acquire a 100% interest in IsoEnergy's Clover, Gemini, and Tower uranium properties in Saskatchewan, Canada (the "Properties") in consideration for the issuance of common shares equivalent to 10,755,000 fully paid ordinary share or 16.25% of the issued capital of 92 Energy following the Initial Public Offering ("IPO").
+The shares were issued at a price of A\$0.20 and are in escrow for 12 months following the completion of the IPO.
+Additional consideration to IsoEnergy includes milestone cash payments of A\$100,000 within 60 days of 92 Energy's IPO (which was received June 14, 2021), and an additional A\$100,000 within 6 months of that date.
 IsoEnergy will retain a 2% NSR on the Properties and will be entitled to nominate a member to 92 Energy's Board of Directors, provided IsoEnergy maintains a minimum ownership position of 5%.
 92 Energy will be required to spend an aggregate of A\$1,000,000 on exploration expenditures on the Properties prior to May 1, 2022.